Error: Field cannot left blank.

 The Hydrogen to Infinity project

 PG&E and our collaborators have launched the nation’s most comprehensive end-to-end hydrogen gas transmission facility, called Hydrogen to Infinity or H2∞.
 It will blend hydrogen and natural gas in an isolated transmission pipeline and storage system.
 The 130-acre facility will be built in Lodi, California and serve as an operational proving ground for hydrogen production pathways, pipeline transportation, storage, and ultimately, combustion at the Lodi Energy Center power plant.
-The facility will include a laboratory, a workforce training center and public information spaces.

 H2∞ will use clean hydrogen powered with on-site renewable energy, supplemented by the local electric grid that includes significant renewable power.
 The water source for the hydrogen production is the City of Lodi’s White Slough Water Treatment facility.
 It can provide reclaimed water with zero impact to the local water supply.